lukaso/savon_fixes/README.md

 # Contributing

 Please create PR and follow the monkey patching approach already taken.
 Also please ensure there is a working test for your fix and that all the tests continue to pass.

+# Maintainers

+Once all tests are passing, update `lib/savon_fixes/version.rb` to a new version, commit to `master` and the gem will be pushed to rubygems.